 Introduction

 In the process of characterizing the new Antonio feeds, we’re revisiting all the amplifier/attenuator settings from feed to digitizer.
-The goal is to optimize the RF system to show off the Antonio receivers to maximum benefit.
+The goal is to optimize the RF system to achieve the best possible sensitivity.
 Optimization requires a series of measurements to characterize the feed and optical link performance, followed by computation of the optimal amplification values for the received signal both at the antenna and in the laboratory.
 This memo describes a sequence of measurements to determine optimized values for IF and RF amplification (attenuation) for optimal performance at the ATA.

 Figure 1: Schematic of RF and IF elements discussed in this memo.